 The biggest difference between Excel and Blue J Diagramming is that the latter was designed for tax practitioners, by tax practitioners.
 Blue J Diagramming streamlines the creation of diagrams with an infinite canvas, and common tax shapes, labels, and data fields.
 M&A teams, tax teams, and others can take a structured approach to diagramming and collaborate together using the platform.
 It is also a powerful tax research tool.
 Those involved with tax research can build structure charts, compile research, and pull together their analysis into one place.

 Blue J Diagramming is intended for planning transactions that can get complex and lengthy.
 The solution makes it easy to move shapes around and keep their connecting lines and labels together.
 Adding new shapes, entities, and transactions does not complicate your workflow, as you can make adjustments and the diagram automatically resizes to fit on the page.
 This is particularly handy since clients do not always provide every piece of required information during the intake process, which means the diagram will frequently need to be adjusted.
 Having a solution that makes adjustments easy and seamless saves time and prevents frustration.

-Additionally, all the labels you need for a transaction are already built into the tool, only a click away from a drop down list.
+Finally, all the labels you need for a transaction are already built into the tool, only a click away from a drop down list.
 Whether you need to visualize a hybrid partnership, an entity is getting dissolved, or other scenarios, users will find exactly what they need.
-In this way, more so than just speed and convenience, Blue J Diagramming allows for consistency across the firm and reduces the cognitive load of starting a diagram from scratch.
+In this way, more so than just speed and convenience, Blue J Diagramming allows for consistency across the firm.

 Finally, unlike Excel and any other diagramming tool, Blue J Diagramming has the option to include an entire suite of tax research solutions in Blue J, by upgrading to the full product, Blue J Tax.
 How does this help?